xesco/castools/docs/CASFILE.md

 These parameters are commonly used for CAS-to-WAV conversion because 43200 Hz divides evenly into both 1200 Hz and 2400 Hz frequencies.
 Other settings can work as long as they accurately reproduce the FSK tones.

 ### 4.2 Bit Encoding

+The MSX represents 0-bits and 1-bits using different audio frequencies.
+Each bit occupies a fixed time slot, but uses a different number of wave cycles depending on its value.

 Each bit has a fixed time duration.
 During that time, different frequencies are used: